Workflow

 The cadence has a floor and a ceiling.
 The floor is consistent weekly delivery: the same plan on the same day, every week, because reliability is what stops a client questioning the relationship in the first place.
 Most accounts that churn churn over inconsistency, not content, so the floor is non-negotiable before anything else matters.

 The ceiling is the visible strategy stacked on top: a monthly review of the competitive landscape, reporting that answers so what instead of listing views, and proactive alerts the moment the niche shifts.
-The proactive note is disproportionately powerful, because Kendall Hope Tucker’s instinct at Ramp, “We try to lean into the trend, but always with a Ramp twist,” per Tucker in Marketing Brew, is exactly what a good alert offers: not just the trend, but how to adapt it to this specific brand.
+The proactive note is disproportionately powerful, because the durable brand instinct, leaning into a trend but always carrying a brand-specific twist, is exactly what a good alert offers: not just the trend, but how to adapt it to this specific brand.
 Together the floor and ceiling make the strategy impossible to miss.

 A worked example (fictional freelancer)